Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Application to Stochastic Mean-Payoff Games

+\todo{MS: I added some remarks about the approximation oracles and about comparison with the pumping algorithm.
+Do we want to keep them in some form?
+SG: very important remarks, I quoted the second one in the introduction.}

-\begin{remark} If we are given explicitly the graph of the game together with the probabilities $P_{kj}$ and the payoffs $A_{ij}$ and $B_{ik}$, then the operator $\shapley$ can be evaluated exactly in $O(E)$ complexity, where $E$ is the number of edges of the graph representing the stochastic mean-payoff game.
+\begin{remark}\todo{SG: consistency with new matrix-free presentation.
+MS: I changes the sentence a bit.} If we are given explicitly the graph of the game together with the probabilities $P_{kj}$ and the payoffs $A_{ij}$ and $B_{ik}$, then the operator $\shapley$ can be evaluated exactly in $O(E)$ complexity, where $E$ is the number of edges of the graph representing the stochastic mean-payoff game.
 In particular, there is no need to construct an approximation oracle in order to apply the results of this section.
 Nevertheless, even in this case it may be beneficial to use an approximation oracle.
 Indeed, if we evaluate $\shapley$ exactly, then each value iteration $u \coloneqq \shapley(u)$ increases the number of bits needed to encode $u$.
 As a result, value iteration would require exponential memory.
 In order to avoid this problem, one can replace $\shapley$ with an approximation oracle $\apshapley$ obtained as follows.
 Let $\mu \coloneqq \nstates\comd^{\min\{\rstates,\nstates-1\}}$ and $\epsilon \coloneqq 1/(8\mu^2)$.
 Given $x \in \trop^\vertexsetMin$, we first compute $y \coloneqq \shapley(x)$ exactly and then round the finite coordinates of $y$ in such a way that the rounded vector $\tilde{y}$ satisfies $|y_j - \tilde{y}_j| \le \epsilon$ whenever $y_j \neq \zero$ and $\tilde{y}_j$ is a rational number with denominator at most $8\mu^2$.
 One can check that if we use such a procedure as an approximation oracle, then all the algorithms presented in this section require $O\bigl(nE\log(n\comd\Payoff)\bigr)$ memory, which is polynomial in the size of the input. \end{remark}